 represents something like the '-ch' sound, as in the Qin and Qing Empires (though there is a distinction between the 'Q' and 'Ch' sounds, actually).
 Tones are represented by diacritic marks.

 It may be tempting to view Pinyin (and other romanization systems) as a method to kludge the Chinese language onto a keyboard, but that is not the case.
 The Communists did

-plan to abolish hanzi altogether in 1950s and 1960s (but eventually not implemented), but the development of Hanyu Pinyin was parallel to this.
+plan to abolish hanzi altogether in the 1950s and 1960s (and eventually gave up), but the development of Hanyu Pinyin was parallel to this.
 That said, Hanyu Pinyin is one of the most common computer input methods for Chinese.